university-of-york/uoy-design-patterns/src/pages/228-modal.md

 ---

-<p class="lead">Modal windows can be used to show the user a message, or to showcase an image, anything that requires the rest of the screen to be of secondary importance to the content in the modal.</p>
+<div class="lead"><p>Modal windows can be used to show the user a message, or to showcase an image, anything that requires the rest of the screen to be of secondary importance to the content in the modal.</p></div>

 The modal window will be centred on the page, and constrained to be no more than 90% of the page height and width.
 Content will scroll vertically within the modal.